How to Budget When You’re Broke

 The thought of figuring out exactly where you’re at money-wise right now may seem overwhelming, but it really is a crucial first step.
 Now is the time to write down every asset and liability you have.
 For liabilities, write down whom you owe, how much you owe, the minimum payment and the interest rate you’re paying.
-For assets, write down who has your money, how much money they have, and what interest rate you’re earning.
+For assets, write down who has your money, how much money they have and what interest rate you’re earning.

 2. Make a Budget and Prioritize your Expenses

 Now that you know how much you owe and how much you own, it’s time to figure out monthly expenses.
 Write down each monthly payment and what it’s for, and put them in order of priority: living expenses first, such as shelter, food, electricity.
-Bill payments such as to your Discover it® card, loans or medical bills second.
+Bill payments such as to your credit cards, loans or medical bills second.

 3. Cut Expenses

 Time to get real here, and it’s not easy.
-If you’re trying to budget while broke, you don’t have room for extras.
+If you’re trying to budget when broke, you don’t have room for extras.
 The clothing budget needs to be kept to a bare minimum, necessity-only clothing.
 Budget in a small – and I mean small – amount for entertainment, and look for cheap and free ways to entertain your family, such as the local library or a nearby beach.